DOKOS-TAYOS/Tensor-Network-Visualization/README.md

 ## Gallery

 These are exports generated with the library and the repository demos.
-The clean renders use transparent PNGs; the controls example keeps its background so the menu stays readable.

 <p align="center">
   <img